The Origin of "Xmas"

 Certainly, the question does not imply what the web site itself thinks of the answers.
 But the fact that this issue can still be included with the other fears that people have about Christmas illustrates a continuing and significant level of misinformation mixed with people’s concerns.
 And the less than neutral language of the question ("world," "attacking," "Christian") certainly leaves the impression that using "Xmas" is part of some worldly plot to overthrow Christendom.

-This misunderstanding and fear mongering about the use of "Xmas" is not a new phenomenon.
+This misunderstanding about the use of "Xmas" is not a new phenomenon.
 I heard the same kinds of comments in sermons many years ago.
-It was especially prevalent among those Christians and church leaders who wanted or needed to see the world in negative and threatening terms (see The Jonah Syndrome), or who tended to see everything in society as part of some grand conspiracy of Satan or the inexorable working out of God’s own predetermined plan, without really knowing all the facts or complexities of the situation (see Christians and Urban Legends).
+It was especially prevalent among those Christians and church leaders who wanted or needed to see the world in negative and threatening terms (see The Jonah Syndrome), or who tended to see everything in secular society either as part of some grand conspiracy of Satan or the inexorable working out of God’s own predetermined plan, without really knowing all the facts or complexities of the situation (see Christians and Urban Legends).

 I have no doubt that some people write "Xmas" because they are too busy or too lazy to write out the whole word.
 And no doubt some secular people, who are just as uninformed as Christians, see "Xmas" as a way to avoid writing "Christ."
 And certainly there are secular and commercial motives in the fact that "XMAS" appears in ads and signs because it can be larger and more attention getting in the same amount of space (more bang for the buck).
 But those factors do not take away the thoroughly Christian origin of the word "Xmas."
-In this instance, all of the hype and hysteria over supposedly taking Christ out of Christmas by writing "Xmas" instead of spelling out "Christmas" is both uninformed and misdirected.
+In this instance, all of the concern over supposedly taking Christ out of Christmas by writing "Xmas" instead of spelling out "Christmas" is misdirected.

 Abbreviations used as Christian symbols have a long history in the church.
 The letters of the word "Christ" in Greek, the language in which the New Testament was written, or various titles for Jesus early became symbols of Christ and Christianity.
 For example, the first two letters of the word Christ (cristoV, or as it would be written in older manuscripts, CRISTOS) are the Greek letters chi (c or C) and rho (r or R).
 These letters were used in the early church to create the chi-rho monogram (see Christian Symbols: Christmas Ornaments), a symbol that by the fourth century became part of the official battle standard of the emperor Constantine.